-As a charity, Ulster Wildlife Trust is exempt from tax are applied to its charitable objects.
-In the period Uls relevant threshold in relation to some specific taxabl undercharged for services in the assessment period.
+As a charity, Ulster Wildlife Trust is exempt from tax on income and gains to the extent that these are applied to its charitable objects.
+In the period Ulster Wildlife registered for VAT as it reached the relevant threshold in relation to some specific taxable supplies.
+The charge in the period was £11k for VAT undercharged for services in the assessment period.